My Thyroid Relief

 To understand how erythritol influences these health risks, the researchers conducted experiments involving human platelets, which are crucial components in blood clotting.
 They exposed these platelets to the artificial sweetener erythritol.
 They observed that this exposure increased the platelets’ responsiveness to signals that trigger blood clotting.
 Moreover, the researchers conducted experiments with mice, where they increased the levels of erythritol in their bloodstream.
 This elevation in erythritol levels in the blood had a notable effect: it accelerated the formation of blood clots within the vessels and increased the likelihood of arteries becoming blocked.
 These experiments shed light on how erythritol might promote blood clotting and contribute to the risk of health issues such as heart attacks and strokes.

 The researchers also analyzed blood erythritol levels in eight healthy volunteers who consumed a beverage sweetened with erythritol.
-Their findings revealed a substantial increase in erythritol levels, which remained elevated for several days and had a notable effect on the clotting of the platelets, These findings suggest that consuming erythritol may increase blood clot formation, potentially raising the risk of heart attacks or strokes.
+Their findings revealed a substantial increase in erythritol levels, which remained elevated for several days and had a notable effect on platelet clotting.
+These findings suggest that consuming erythritol may increase blood clot formation, potentially raising the risk of heart attacks or strokes.
 Researchers must further study erythritol’s safety and health risks since it is widely used in artificially sweetened foods.

 Dietary Influence